Vegan TVP Tacos

-Today we are talking about Vegan Tacos!
-When I went vegetarian a million years ago, I started filling my tacos with things like black beans, peppers, tomatoes, etc. And it was delicious!
+Today we are talking about vegan tacos!
+When I went vegetarian several years ago, I started filling my tacos with things like black beans, peppers, tomatoes, etc. And it was delicious!
 Then I learned about vegan ground beef mock meats, and they were a lot of fun but a bit expensive.
-It wasn’t until I learned about Textured Vegetable Protein that the real fun began.
+It wasn’t until I learned about Textured Vegetable Protein (TVP) that the real fun began.
+These TVP tacos are the best of the best.

 I won’t lie, Textured Vegetable Protein (aka TVP) looks like cat food.
 And my first time cooking it left me thinking that it also smells and tastes like cat food.
 But I swear — when prepared properly, TVP is a perfectly delicious people food.

 TVP is a dehydrated soy product that is often used in recipes to replace ground beef.
 Virtually flavorless, it acts as a magical sponge that absorbs any flavor you desire.
 It is also high in protein and pretty cheap!
-You can find it in the areas of the grocery store near the Bob’s Red Mill shit (my fave brand in the US), in many health food stores or asian supermarkets, or on the internet.
+You can find it in the areas of the grocery store near the Bob’s Red Mill stuff (my fave brand in the US), in many health food stores, asian supermarkets, or on the internet.
 In Barcelona, I grab my TVP from Dong Fang!

 - Rehydrate TVP with Veggie Broth